oswinfox/dnsconf/README.md

 An attempt to solve the DNS issue with Ubuntu 18.04.

 I had some issue with DNS masq and the file _/etc/resolv.conf_.
 After follow lot of discussion and fix that works @ half.
-I decided to makethis script to manually solve my issue.
+I decided to make this script to solve my issue.

 ## run